 The protection of our environment and the welfare of our cows are both extremely important to us.
 It’s how we farm.

-Our dedicated farm team work very closely with our vets and consultants to ensure that our cows are as healthy and happy as possible at all times.
+Our family and dedicated farm team work very closely with our vets and consultants to ensure that our cows are as healthy and happy as possible at all times.
 Each animal is an individual, with the freedom to express natural behaviours and form social groups with others.
 We know their characters and many have a nickname as well as a pedigree name.
-We have been Red Tractor Farm Assured, meaning we farm to some of the highest welfare standards in the world.
+We have been Red Tractor Farm Assured for many years, meaning we farm to some of the highest welfare standards in the world.

 Antibiotics.
 We use antibiotics only when it is essential for a cow’s health and only under the advice of our veterinary.
 We do not use antibiotics that are critically important for human health on the farm.
 If a cow is treated with antibiotics we follow a strict protocol to ensure that her milk is discarded until it is confirmed to be free from any trace of antibiotics.

 Bull Calves.
-We rear all our Jersey bull calves for several months on home-grown forage for our local beef boxes.
+We rear all the Jersey bull calves born on the farm for several months on home-grown forage for our local beef boxes.
 Jersey Beef is not widely available commercially as this breed does not produce high yields, but the meat has a delicious flavour and tender texture.
 We do not feed them soya.
 The beef is prepared locally by skilled people we know and trust.
 Beef boxes are available every 2 months with free delivery all over the York area.
 To register your interest please contact us.